f/omelette/README.md

 *TL;DR: It does the Manual Install part, basically.*

 ### Automated Uninstallation

+> ⚠️ Not available for Deno runtime.
+Your users need to remove the autocompletion setup script from their shell config files.

 Similarly to installation, you can use `cleanupShellInitFile` to undo changes done by `setupShellInitFile`.